AdobeDocs/journey-optimizer.pt-BR/help/using/email/apply-email-themes.md

 * Se estiver usando um conteúdo criado no HTML, você estará no [modo de compatibilidade](existing-content.md) e não poderá aplicar temas a esse conteúdo.

-  Para aproveitar totalmente todas as capacidades do Designer de email, incluindo temas, você deve criar um novo conteúdo no modo Tema ou converter o conteúdo do HTML importado.
+  Para aproveitar totalmente todos os recursos do Designer de email, incluindo temas, você deve criar um novo conteúdo no modo Tema ou converter o conteúdo do HTML importado.
 [Saiba mais](existing-content.md)

 <!--If using a content created in Classic mode or HTML, you cannot apply themes to this content.
 You must create a new content in Theme mode.